owendhkim/owendhkim.github.io/_posts/2024-05-23-integrating-nutch-solr.md

 [cvm_owenk@search-dev apache-nutch-1.20]$ pwd
 /home/cvm_owenk/downloads/apache-nutch-1.20
 ```
-Export PATH variable to your shell configuration by editing `.bashrc` or `.zshrc` and set what you copied to be `$NUTCH_HOME`.
+Export PATH variable to your shell configuration by editing `.bashrc`, `.bash_profile` or `.zshrc` and set what you copied to be `$NUTCH_HOME`.
 HOME directory of a program should be a directory one upper level from bin directory.
-Do the same for solr, and reload `.bashrc`.
+Do the same for solr, and reload the config file.
 ```
-$ vi ~/.bashrc
+$ vi ~/.bash_profile
 ```
 ```
 export NUTCH_HOME="/home/cvm_owenk/downloads/apache-nutch-1.20"